Kxinghello/blooket-hack/README.md

 # Announcements
 BLOOKET HAS BLOCKED CERTAIN CODES TO STOP HACKING.
-My [friend](https://github.com/ZasticBradyn) is working on bypasses while I am working to update and make new hacks so that they work again.

-CURRENTLY the only WORKING game mode is GOLD QUEST.
-I have updated it but no other hacks are working.
+My [friend](https://github.com/ZasticBradyn) has created bypasses for certain commands and now I have updated most of my hacks.

+Working Game modes:
+- Gold Quest
+- Crypto
+- Add tokens in tower defense

 More news coming soon. . .